James Hay, 1st Earl of Carlisle

-James Hay, 1st Earl of Carlisle KB (c.
-1580 – March 1636) was a British noble.
+James Hay, 1st Earl of Carlisle KG KB PC (c.
+1580 – March 1636) was a Scottish courtier and English nobleman.

 Life

-A Scot, he was the son of Sir James Hay of Fingask, second son of Peter Hay of Megginch (a branch member of Hay of Leys, a younger branch of the Erroll family) and his wife Margaret, daughter of Crichton of Ruthven.
+He was the son of Sir James Hay of Fingask, second son of Peter Hay 3rd of Megginch (a branch member of Hay of Leys, a younger branch of the Erroll family) and his wife Margaret, daughter of Crichton of Ruthven.
 His mother was Margaret Murray, cousin of George Hay, afterwards 1st Earl of Kinnoull.

 His aunts married well and had two well regarded uncles.
 His uncle Peter Hay of Megginch married Margaret Ogilvie, daughter of Sir Patrick Ogilvie of Inch, and are the ancestors of the later Earls of Kinnoull via their son, his first cousin Peter of Kirklands of Megginch.
 His uncle Edmund Hay was Professor of Scots Law at Douay.

 He was knighted and taken into favour by James VI of Scotland, brought into England in 1603, treated as a "prime favourite" and made a gentleman of the bedchamber.
 In 1604, he was sent on a mission to France and pleaded for the Huguenots, which annoyed Henry IV of France and caused a substantial reduction of the present made to the English envoy.
 On 21 June 1606, he was created by patent a baron for life with precedence next to the barons, but without a place or voice in Parliament, no doubt to render his advancement less unpalatable to the English lords.

 The king bestowed on him numerous grants, paid his debts, and secured for him a rich bride in the person of Honora Denny, only daughter and heir of Edward, Lord Denny.
 Their marriage was celebrated by Lord Hay's Masque, staged on 6 January 1607.
 On 9 February 1608 he performed in the masque The Hue and Cry After Cupid at Whitehall Palace as a sign of the zodiac, to celebrate the wedding of John Ramsay, Viscount Haddington to Elizabeth Radclyffe.
-In 1610 he was made a Knight of the Bath, and in 1613 master of the wardrobe, while in 1615 he was created Lord Hay of Sawley, and took his seat in the House of Lords.
+In 1610 he was made a Knight of the Bath, and in 1613 master of the wardrobe.
+He danced in The Somerset Masque on 26 December 1613.
+In 1615 he was created Lord Hay of Sawley, and took his seat in the House of Lords.